 On 2nd April 1982 Argentina raided and claimed the Falkland Islands.
 This led to a war.
-On the 4th May that year, HMS Sheffield was hit by an exocet missile during the Falkland Islands conflict.
+On the 4th May that year, HMS Sheffield got hit by an exocet missile during the Falkland Islands conflict.
 Twenty crew members died in the attack.

 The vessel was the second Royal Navy ship to be named after the city of Sheffield in Yorkshire.
 She was a Type 42 Guided Missile Destroyer laid down by Vickers Shipbuilding and Engineering at Barrow-in-Furness on 15 January 1970.
 A huge ship